yubiyoy/themusicvault/src/main/resources/static/README.md

 https://www.base64-image.de

 ### Data collected from
-* Text and images from https://www.discogs.com are used in the DB.
+* Text and images from https://www.discogs.com and https://prezi.com are used in the DB.
-* And also artist presentations from https://prezi.com.

 ### Idea for albums
 Save an Spotify embed link in the database and use code like the one shown here: